How to Provide Leadership Feedback (Examples Included)

 Employees who receive meaningful feedback are 3.6 times more likely to be engaged at work.
 Specifically, 80% of employees who reported receiving meaningful feedback in the past week are fully engaged in their roles.

 Providing effective feedback for your leaders is not always easy, but it is always worth the effort.
+When that feedback is gathered through structured 360-degree assessments, the executive coaching tools section explains how coaches translate that multi-rater data into a development plan.
 When done right, it can improve performance, foster development, and strengthen relationships within your team.
+Feedback works best when it’s embedded in a structured engagement: the 4 strategic steps to establishing an effective engagement plan for leadership teams shows how to build that structure into leadership team coaching from the start.
 This guide covers the ins and outs of delivering impactful feedback, complete with practical examples and methods.

 TL;DR — How to Provide Leadership Feedback